Idyllic Lugu Lake & Walking Marriages

 Day 2: KUNMING: GREEN LAKE PARK AND STONE FOREST

-After breakfast take a stroll through the nearby Green Lake Park, a popular gathering point for the local population, to see the locals engaged in their morning workouts, practice Tai Chi, show off their birds and enjoy social dancing.
+After breakfast take a stroll through the nearby Green Lake Park, a popular gathering point for the local population, to see the locals engaged in their morning workouts, practice Tai Chi, and enjoy social dancing.

 Drive to the Stone Forest of Lunan where years of rain and erosion left behind a bizarre and impressive landscape of limestone pillars which, with a little imagination, indeed resembles a forest.